The poster doesn't get the title right, and the golf carts didn't fly, but everything else is disturbingly accurate, including the railing kills.

 Tropes used in Space Mutiny:

-Canada, Eh?: Servo (incorrectly) attributes the film's pseudo-American-ness to this, saying "Oh, come on, this thing is ripe with the smell of back bacon."
+- Canada, Eh?: Servo (incorrectly) attributes the film's pseudo-American-ness to this.
 As mentioned above, the film was actually made in South Africa.

 Tom: Well, one thing this movie does well is tossing Canadians around!

 Tom: Oh, come on, Mike!
 This movie's ripe with the stench of back bacon!